Yes, the title is correct, and no, it’s not clickbait.

 After each hand, judges count the chips from every teammate and combine them.
 The team that has the highest number of chips receives the most points and others progressively less.
 Before the new hand can begin, chip stacks need to return to their default count.
 This guarantees an even playing ground at the start of each hand.
 The game ends once the teams play out the predetermined number of hands.

 Sounds like a lot, right?

 However, once you watch a hand or two of Match poker, you will immediately pick up the rules.
 The purists will probably shun this poker variation right away, and we understand why.
-Luck and chance are at the core of every poker game.
+Luck, chance and bluffing are at the core of every poker game.
 Unfortunately, if we are ever to see poker at the Olympics, the randomness has to go away.